linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 is a sufficient statistic for  $\theta$ ,  $\theta \in \mathbb{R}^d$ ,  $d \leq k$ .

-9.2.
-Rao-Blackwell.
+### 9.2.
+Rao-Blackwell

 Some time ago we looked at properties of estimators.
 In particular, we used the Cauchy-Schwarz inequality and some fancy side-stepping to show that we had found a minimum variance unbiased estimator in the class of all estimators.
 Here's another way to get at such wonderfulness.
-I said it before, but I'll say it again, an estimator must be a function of the data, and not a function of  $\theta$ .
+I said it before, but I'll say it again, an estimator must be a function of the data, and not a function of $\theta$.

 Recall that  $E[E(X|Y)] = EX$  and  $\operatorname{Var} X = \operatorname{Var}[E(X|Y)] + E[\operatorname{Var}(X|Y)]$ .